This ring is not just a glitzy, expensive piece of jewellery, but also a symbol of your commitment to each other.

 Making a claim

-As soon as you become aware of any loss or damage to your engagement ring, it is important you advise your insurer and provide any evidence they require to assess your claim.
+As soon as you become aware of the loss of or damage to your engagement ring, it is important you advise your insurer and provide any evidence they require to assess your claim.

 This evidence will usually include proof of ownership (receipts, photographs), proof of value (valuation certificate) and, if the loss is caused by theft, a police report.